Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 ## Assign permissions

-The user you just created will need administator privileges.
+The user you just created will need administrator privileges.
 To do this you'll need to create a group with these privileges, then add the user to this group.
 Return to the [IAM Dashboard](https://console.aws.amazon.com/iam/), select *Groups* in the left panel, then click the *Create New Goup* button.
-You be prompted to enter a group name, use `administrators`, or something similar.
-On the next page you specify permissions for the group, click the check box next to `AdministratorAccess`.
+You'll be prompted to enter a group name, use `administrators`, or something similar.
+On the next page, click the check box next to `AdministratorAccess`.
 Finally, click the *Create Group* button.

 Return to the [*Groups*](https://console.aws.amazon.com/iam/home#groups) page of the IAM dashboard.
 Click on the group you just created, click the blue *Add Users to Group* button, and and choose the user you created.